rdehaan/KRR-course-2021/modelling/guide.md

 - What predicates to use to represent candidate solutions?
 What arity do they have?
 - What rules/constraints to add to your program so that the answer sets of the program correspond to (all) candidate solutions?
 - Do you need any auxiliary predicates/rules/constraints to express some properties that candidate solutions should have?
+- How to obtain from any answer set the corresponding candidate solution?

 ## 4. Establish encoding of solution properties (*test*)